LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 I'm using Rails 8 and Devise for authentication, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).

-This is the timeline of discovering bot activity and then resolving it without making it too expensive and complicated for me nor too cumbersome for my eventual authentic human users!

 Near the end I share my own anti-bot checklist I'm building, many tactics I have yet to try.